herflis/concepts-temp/content/sharing.md

 When you share something with an email address or a known user, the system send a notification email.
 It will contain a sharing link that the user will be able to follow to access the content.
 About forwarding this email to others please see the *Sharing modes* section above.

 <note>
-By default the notification feature for sharing is switchen on, but is possible to switch it off globally or for a subtree or per sharing API calls (see <a href="/api-docs/sharing/#Notifications">here</a>) and customize notification emails as well.
+By default the notification feature for sharing is switched on, but is possible to switch it off globally or for a subtree or per sharing API calls (see <a href="/api-docs/sharing/#Notifications">here</a>).
+Notification emails can also be customized at these levels.
 See the <i>Configuration</i> section below for details.
 </note>

 # Configuration

-You can switch ON or OFF notifications or customize the notification emails using the Sharing settings which can be found at `/Root/System/Settings/Sharing.settings` or in the `Setup` menu on the admin-ui.
+You can switch ON or OFF notifications and also customize the notification emails using the Sharing settings which can be found at `/Root/System/Settings/Sharing.settings` or in the `Setup` menu on the admin-ui.

-Having different mail subjects and bodies per subtree is possible, because the keys themselves (see below) are coming from settings.
+Having different mail subjects and bodies per subtree is possible as well, because the keys themselves (see below) are coming from settings.

 ```json
 {